acuity-network/index.acuity.network/content/blog/substrate.md

 All blockchain platforms currently have a critical problem that is preventing [dapps](https://en.wikipedia.org/wiki/Decentralized_application) from being both fully decentralized and performant: dapps cannot search blockchains in a decentralized manner.

 Ethereum attempted to solve this problem with [event topics](https://docs.soliditylang.org/en/latest/contracts.html#events).
 Dapps can ask a centralized RPC provider to scan events emitted by smart contracts.
-The [Acuity DEX](https://acuity.exchange/) used event topics to search for atomic swap locks on many EVM (Ethereum) chains.
 This revealed a number of critical issues:

 * difficult to find endpoints
 * unavailability - the endpoint may not be functioning